Smoke-free alternatives have a role to play in public health.

 “In Support of the Primacy of Science”

 PMI's white paper is calling for a future based on scientific evidence

-Earlier this year, PMI commissioned an online survey by independent research firm Povvado.
-It was completed by 19,100 adults across Europe, Asia, the Americas, and Africa between June and July 2020.
+From June to July 2020, independent research firm Povaddo carried out an online survey for PMI.
+It was completed by 19,100 adults across Europe, Asia, the Americas, and Africa.
 Our intention was to better understand people’s interest in science, their access to and understanding of scientific information, and how they rate various sources of scientific knowledge.
 We published the results in our white paper “In Support of the Primacy of Science.”

 Many people rely on science and technology in their daily lives, and a recent PMI study shows they expect policymakers to take science into account when forming new regulations.
 When based on scientific facts and reasoned dialogue, regulation can accelerate change and protect society.
 Regulation based on ideology and outdated perspectives, however, slows progress.